fyookball/ChainBet/DICE_ROLL.md

 It should be fairly clear why this works: Any modulo operation produces a simple arithmetic sequence of integer values, and since the secrets being used are far larger than the set of possible values in the sequence, there is an equal probability of choosing any particular number in the set.
 (This is actually the same algorithm as the coin flip, with the divisor always being 2).

+The construction of the Bitcoin script can simply plug in the value (number of sides) desired.

 ## Guessing the Outcome

-The construction of the Bitcoin script can simply plug in the value (number of sides) desired.
-In addition, it may be valuable to
+Although the "result of a dice roll" is already an abstraction from large secret numbers, it is fun for players to guess their lucky numbers.
+It is therefore valuable to include a way for Bob to choose the number he wants.
+This is done with the "guess" field in the payload, and needs to be implemented in the script, with an IF-ELSE path.
+If the guess matches the remainder, the participant taking odds wins the bet, otherwise he/she loses.